mwchiao/mwchiao/README.md

 👍 Pronouns: He/Him/His

 ℹ️ Hello all.
 I'm Maxim Chiao and I am a new grad from the University of California, Davis 🐴 and an aspiring software engineer!
-🖥 I'm currently working on ... a tool to perform CRUD operations on my Firebase project
+🖥 I'm currently working on ... making my own blog platform with Angular and Firebase
 📕 I'm currently learning ...
 Swift and iOS/macOS development, and Firebase
      <sup>🎉 Fun fact: I don't own an iOS device (I use Android), but I do have a Macbook Pro 😉</sup>